Elizabethtown (film): Themes

-Release
+Reception

-Critical reception
+Critical response

-Elizabethtown received mostly negative reviews from critics.
-Rotten Tomatoes gives the film a 28% approval rating based on 177 reviews, with an average score of 4.7/10.
-The site's consensus is "this story of a floundering shoe designer who returns home for a family tragedy gets lost in undeveloped plot lines and lackluster performances."
-It holds a Metacritic score of 45 out of 100 from 37 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Film critic Roger Ebert gave the film a positive review with three stars out of four.
 He describes the story as the most unrelenting "Meet Cute" in movie history.
 He went on to say "the film is nowhere near one of Crowe's great films (like Almost Famous), but it is sweet and good-hearted and has some real laughs."
 Ebert later reprinted on his site an analysis of the film pointing out various plot elements supporting the idea that Claire is actually an angel.

 In his review, Nathan Rabin of The A.V.
 Club created the term "Manic Pixie Dream Girl" to describe the "bubbly, shallow cinematic creature" stock character type that he stated Dunst plays in the film.

 Box office

 Elizabethtown was commercially released on October 14, 2005, in the United States.
 It was distributed to 2,517 theaters and grossed $4,050,915 on its opening day.
 At the end of its opening weekend, the film had grossed $10,618,711, making it the third-highest gross for that weekend.
 Overall, the film grossed $52,034,889 worldwide during its 68-day release.